Sylhet Travel Guide

 Sylhet is the most cosmopolitan city in Bangladesh, and English is spoken more widely here than anywhere in the country.
 Large shopping malls are practically everywhere, however shoppers should not expect a wide variety of imported goods.
 A better place for souvenir hunting is in the shops around the Lamabazar area, where the famous local Monipuri fabric can be found.

-Most of Sylhet's attractions are not located in the city itself however, but in the surrounding valleys.
-The Lawacherra Rain Forest is a great place for wildlife-spotting, including gibbons, leopards, and python.
+Most of Sylhet's attractions are not located in the city itself, however, but in the surrounding valleys.
+The Lawachara Rain Forest is a great place for wildlife-spotting, including gibbons, leopards, and python.
 The Rema-Kalenga Wildlife Sanctuary, located 80 miles (130km) from Sylhet, makes a great excursion as well, offering guided hikes.
 The Bangladesh-India border also offers scenic views at Tamabil Jaflong.

 Much quieter than bustling Dhaka, Sylhet is a great way to get a feel for life in Bangladesh, and a wonderful place to enjoy the tranquil beauty of southern Asia.